Hero Background Image

 Decluttering a lifetime of precious belongings can be painful, so try to be practical

 And don't be tempted to bin anything.
-Rather sell your stuff, via eBay, Gumtree or a garage sale.
-You will be amazed how much you can get rid of and the money you could raise.
+Rather, sell your stuff via eBay, Gumtree or a garage sale.
+You will be amazed at how much you can get rid of and the money you can raise.
 Recycling and donating to your favourite local charity are also great options that are good for your conscience and the environment.

 Or consider investing in a professional organiser.
 They can cast an impartial eye over everything and help you make constructive decisions free of any emotional attachment.
-They do this for a living so will be able to rationalise all your possessions, so they can fit into your downsized property.
+They do this for a living, so they will be able to rationalise all your possessions, so they can fit into your downsized property.

 Downsizing tips: the do's and the don't's